mycaule/can-we-row/README.md

 Can we row?
 Based on water level and weather.

-For rowers in Paris, a simple website to check if you can row based on water levels and weather.
+A simple website for rowers to check if they can row based on water levels and weather.

-Scraping using `cheerio` on [Vigicrues](http://www.vigicrues.gouv.fr) website and using the [Dark Sky API](https://darksky.net/dev/docs).

 ## Usage